Welcome | Get started | Dive | Contribute | Topics | Reference | Changes | More

 expands “commands” found in an input string to produce a resulting output

 string.
-Commands are in the form [KEYWORD ARGS]
+Commands are in the form [COMMAND ARGS].
+The caller defines

 itself all commands, there are no predefined commands.